 - Weeks 3-4: Root crops such as carrots, radishes, turnips and Jerusalem artichokes store well outdoors in the ground.
 Just before the ground freezes, bury these crops under a deep layer of leaves or straw.
 Harvest as needed during winter by pulling back this protective mulch.

-- Week 4: Thanksgiving - Weave a holiday wreath of garlic, onions, chili peppers and herbs.
+- Week 1: For Thanksgiving, weave a holiday wreath of garlic, onions, chili peppers and herbs.
 It will make a gourmet gift for a lucky friend.

 - Weeks 1-4: Keep mulches pulled back several inches from the base of fruit trees to prevent bark injury from hungry mice and other rodents.